metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 regimes and identify the associated distribution that describes the underlying sub-grid variability.

-Rainforests processes each ensemble member separately.
-The output produced from each ensemble member can be considered a pseudo-ensemble which represents a conditional probability distribution that describes the likelihood of observing a given outcome when the realised atmospheric state is consistent with that represented in the input ensemble member forecast.
+Rainforests (like ECPoint) processes each ensemble member separately to produce a per-realization output that can be considered a pseudo-ensemble representing the conditional probability distribution that describes the likelihood of observing a given outcome when the realised atmospheric state is consistent with that represented in the input ensemble member forecast.
-The predicted distributions for different ensemble members are then blended in probability space to produce the final output.
+The predicted distributions for different ensemble members are then blended in probability space to produce the final calibrated probability output.

 One advantage of the ECPoint approach is that the calibration is inherently non-local.
 As the calibration is done by identifying distinct weather types, the model bias and scale difference should be independent of any given location and time as